omarwarsame/jenkins_server/README.md

      ```

 #### Job well done!
-This is Jenkins, where we will be executing some automation jobs in the next steps of these Jenkins series.
+This is Jenkins, where we will be executing some automation jobs in these Jenkins series.

 **How to Contribute**